lancer-kit/uwe/README.md

 ## Usage

-Just define the `routines.Chief` variable, register your worker using the `AddWorker` method.
+Just define the `uwe.Chief` variable, register your worker using the `AddWorker` method.
 Before starting, you must initialize registered workers using the `InitWorkers(*logrus.Entry)` method.

 A very simple example: